 Tuesdays from 7:00 PM – 8:20 PM

-$125 for 10-week series (limited discounts available upon inquiry!)
+$75 for six-week series (limited discounts available upon inquiry!)

 This class was inspirational.
 Fifty percent music, fifty percent laughs, one hundred percent fun with new friends!
 It got me back to the root of why music is important to me.”